Andrew-Gan/sentry/README.md

 ## Overview

 This work is described in an accepted paper to be published soon.
 Stay tuned for more.
+Before setting up, please refer to [link](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html) to ensure compatibility between driver, compiler and runtime APIs.

 ## Setup